Rochester Institute of Technology: Student life

 In addition to its academic and athletic endeavors, RIT has over 150 student clubs, 10 major student organizations, an interfaith center and 30 different Greek organizations.

 Reporter magazine, founded in 1951, is the university's primary student-run magazine.
-RIT also has its own ambulance corps, bi-weekly television athletics program RIT SportsZone, pep band, radio station, and tech crew.
+RIT also has its own ambulance corps, RIT Sports Network athletics video production team and broadcast, pep band, radio station, and tech crew.

 The university's Gordon Field House and Activities Center is home to competitive and recreational athletics and aquatics, a fitness center, and an auditorium hosting frequent concerts and other entertainment.
 Its opening in late 2004 was inaugurated by concerts by performers including Kanye West and Bob Dylan.
 It is the second-largest venue in Monroe County.

-Deaf and hard-of-hearing students
+Deaf and Hard-of-Hearing students

-One of RIT's unique features is the large presence of deaf and hard-of-hearing students, who make up 8.8% of the student body.
+One of RIT's unique features is the large presence of Deaf and Hard-of-Hearing students, who make up 8.8% of the student body.
 The National Technical Institute for the Deaf, one of RIT's nine colleges, provides interpreting and captioning services to students for classes and events.
-Many courses' lectures at RIT are interpreted into American Sign Language or captioned in real-time for the benefit of hard-of-hearing and deaf students.
-There are several deaf and hard-of-hearing professors and lecturers, too; an interpreter can vocalize their lectures for hearing students.
-This significant portion of the RIT population provides another dynamic to the school's diversity, and it has contributed to Rochester's high number of deaf residents per capita.
+Many courses' lectures at RIT are interpreted into American Sign Language or captioned in real-time for the benefit of Hard-of-Hearing and Deaf students.
+There are several Deaf and Hard-of-Hearing professors and lecturers, too; an interpreter can vocalize their lectures for hearing students.
+This significant portion of the RIT population provides another dynamic to the school's diversity, and it has contributed to Rochester's high number of Deaf residents per capita.